tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 * In this example, we choose to make the main function async so that it does not block the dashboard from loading.
 The code awaits both the `fetch_data` function and the `asyncio.sleep` function.

-  * **Note:** The `requests` library that is used in the `fetch_data` function is consdiered a blocking library.
+  * **Note:** The `requests` library that is used in the `fetch_data` function is considered a blocking library.
 Blocking libraries like this must be called using a special function called `run_in_executor`.
 More information about this can be found in the official [asyncio documents](https://docs.python.org/3/library/asyncio-eventloop.html#executing-code-in-thread-or-process-pools), but this code can be used anytime that the requests library is used.
-Alternatively, there is a asyncio-compatible library called [aiohttp-requests](https://pypi.org/project/aiohttp-requests/) that can be used instead.
+Alternatively, there is an asyncio-compatible library called [aiohttp-requests](https://pypi.org/project/aiohttp-requests/) that can be used instead.

 * Once the new data is fetched, the `update_dashboard` function is called to update the plots.
-This function simply replaces the dashboard plots for now, but this will be improved later in class.
+This function replaces the dashboard plots for now, but this will be improved later in class.

 * Finally, the main function is executed with a special asyncio function called `run_until_complete`.
 This is just one way to run the asynchronous code in the event loop.